khoitran2603/PigmentSquad-DWH-SQL/README.md

 ## ⚙️ How to Reproduce
 1. Set up the SQL Server database and schemas.
 2. Run Bronze scripts to load raw CSVs.
-3. Run Silver scripts to clean and standardize.
+3. Run Silver scripts to clean and standardise.
 4. Run Gold scripts to generate business-ready outputs.
 5. Validate results with enrichment scripts and tests.

+---
+## 🛡️ License

+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and share this project with proper attribution.